MelnikovAP/pioner/code-style guide.md

 ### Main rules:
 - Don't use tab `\t` as a separator.
 Use four spaces instead.
-- Comments only in English.
+- Comments should be necessary to explain some logic and only in English.
 - Class names should use `CamelCase` convention.
 - Function names should use `snake_case` convention.
 - Add an empty line at the end of each file.